MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 ## Integration service maintenance

+Integration service maintainance in Windows 10 happens by default so long as your virtual machines can recieve important updates from Windows Update.

-Keep integration services current in order to receive the best virtual machine performance and features possible.
+Keeping integration services current provides the best virtual machine performance and features possible.

 **For virtual machines running on Windows 10 hosts:**